Steven Lindsay: C-95 conviction

-In April 2008, Lindsay was sent to prison after he violated his bail conditions by living outside of Barrie.
+In April 2008, Lindsay was sent to prison after he violated his parole conditions by living outside of Barrie.
 On 2 July 2009, the Ontario Court of Appeals upheld Justice Fuerst's ruling.
 The Court of Appeal ruled: "Put bluntly, the trial judge’s reasoning on this issue was impeccable and her conclusion is the antithesis of unreasonableness".
-The Lindsay case was considered significant because the case been decided in his favor, the C-95 law would have been struck down as unconstitutional.
+The Lindsay case was considered significant because had the case been decided in Lindsay's favor, the C-95 law would have been struck down as unconstitutional.